If I could give you one piece of advice for home updates, it’s this: choose a color palette for your house.

 I was absolutely overwhelmed with what to do with the house when we moved in.
-Not only did it need a lot of updating, but there was so much wood to contend with.
-The floors, the ceilings, the posts!
+Not only did it need a lot of updating, but there was SO MUCH WOOD to contend with.
+The floors, the ceilings, the beams!
 I didn’t know where to start.

 Inspired By Color